kjayashankar/genesis-cluster/README.md

 Client API
 Using the client API a request can be sent to our server which listens in the command port for any work to be done for external client.
 Operations supported as shown above can be POST a file on the server, GET, UPDATE, DELETE.
 It is the responsibility of the client to give the file in a  format which is can be stored directly to our database.
 When Client has a big file it will chunk that file into 1 MB chunks and and send them to the server along with the sequence no, and the metadata message to be able to assemble them again.

-Below example explains the POST operation from the Client.
 The File Conversion Utility does the reading of file into bytes and then creating small byte strings for each chunk.
-Below is how the chunk is created by reading 1024*1024 bytes in a byte array and a Request message created:
+A file chunk is created by reading 1024*1024 bytes in a byte array and a Request message created.

 While Performing GET operation, we have to only send the operation Type (“GET” in this case) and the Key-Name to be retrieved.
 Then, if the client has the file it will send all the chunks corresponding to that file and the Chunk Info Record.
 From this, we will retrieve the total no. of messages that a client should wait for.
 And when it has received all messages, it assembles them in a sequential manner.
 We have used LinkedHashMap to preserve the sorted sequence for the file, and the comparator keeps all the messages sorted based on the seq number for the chunk.